 - Designing and administering PH heath surveys and interviews for a PH organization or PH project leader.

-Activities conducted as a part of the RFE must contribute to programming that has the potential to have a population level impact.
+Activities conducted as a part of fieldwork must contribute to programming that has the potential to have a population level impact.

-How do I link PH Competencies to my RFE?
+How do I link PH Competencies to my fieldwork?

-What activities are NOT considered appropriate for the RFE?
+What activities are NOT considered appropriate for the fieldwork?

 How many hours do I need to spend in the field?

-Students are required to work a minimum of 125 hours on a PH project to complete the RFE.
+Students are required to work a minimum of 125 hours on a PH project to complete fieldwork.